Alva156/The_Group_Proj3/README.md

 - install this in the terminal "pip install Flask requests"
 - run the program in the terminal "python app.py"

-- pip install requests
+-DEC 1, 2024 below new instruc

 - python.exe -m pip install --upgrade pip
-- pip install python-dotenv
+- run "pip install -r requirements.txt"

 -in extensions, install github actions